ToPeak Ratchet Rocket Lite DX Tool Kit Review

 The Ratchet Rocket Lite DX loses some ground to the easiest, most convenient tools in the test because of the multi-piece design.
 Every time you want to use the tool, you need to find the correct bit and install it in the wrench before you can use it.
 If the bolt you're working on is in a hard-to-reach place, you have the added step of installing the magnetic extender.
 These things only take a few seconds, but they make a difference when you need to make a quick mid-race repair, or your riding buddies are waiting for you.
 Additionally, we find it quite difficult to keep track of lots of little pieces during a mid-ride repair.
 We've spent time spinning in circles looking for our tire lever during a flat repair.
 During testing, we made sure to take special care to keep track of all of our bits, but for multi-bit repairs, it can get messy quickly.

 We did our best to expose any flaws or durability issues in this tool during testing, but we came up empty-handed.
 We think this tool will last you as long as you can keep track of all the bits.
-The hardened-steel tools held up to our testing process and showed no signs of wear, and the nylon case and velcro held up well despite being thrown in the dust more than a few times during testing.
+The hardened-steel tools held up to our testing process and showed no signs of wear, and the nylon case and velcro held up well despite being thrown in the dust more than a few times.
 We only used the tire levers a couple of times during testing, but they held up well.
 If your tires fit especially tight to your rims, the small levers might not be much help.
 We could see them snapping when trying to remove a tire, but we didn't have any problems with our average-fit tires.

 When we got our hands on this tool kit, our primary concern was the durability of the tiny ratchet system.
 We quickly put it to the test with a variety of high-torque operations, and despite our fear of a knuckle-busting wrench explosion, it held up to the punishment.
 We can't claim that the ratchet will hold up forever, but it will certainly try.